 General travel cards

 As for general travel cards, the situation is quite different.
 They are more like typical rewards programs, meaning that you can redeem your miles on travel purchases regardless of what airlines you prefer and plan to use.
 Basically, general travel card miles are more like cash back, only named differently.
 They tend to have a fixed value - somewhere around 1 miles per dollar - and they are easily redeemable.
 There are no restrictions on seat availability or blackout dates.
 The earning system is more general - you earn more miles not only on particular airline purchases, but on all other purchases.
-For example, the Barclaycard Arrival Plus® World Elite Mastercard® credit card allows to earn 2x miles on all purchases.
+For example, the Citi Premier® Card allows you to earn 3x points at restaurants, supermarkets, gas stations, air travel, and hotels, 1x points on all purchases.